Our goal is to produce the very best roving or yarn with your fleece. If you have any questions don’t hesitate to email us at email@example.com.

 The picker opens up the locks of the cleaned fleece and beats out loose vegetation.
 The fiber gently comes off of this machine like puffs of wool cloud into big laundry baskets.
 This is the stage where we blend wools to create a consistent mix.

-The wool is placed on a conveyor belt and pulled through a series of toothed rollers that work to align the fiber, and comes off the other end as either coiled roving or a rolled bat depending on your job specification.
+The wool is placed on a conveyor belt and pulled through a series of toothed rollers that work to align the fiber, and comes off the other end as coiled roving.
 Depending on your wool, the carded roving might be fine enough for handspinning, but if you want ultra consistent and fine roving, opt for the additional step of pin drafting.

 Some fibers require a “light feed” which means we need to load up the carder belt with a fraction of the fiber it can typically hold.
 This tends to happen for fine silky fibers without much crimp.
 Because they take extra time and care to process, we have to charge extra as shown on the Pricing & Order Form (above).
 We can assess whether we’ll need to do this when you drop off your fiber.

 The carded roving is weighed and divided evenly into 4-8 stacks.
 The strands are then fed together through the pin drafter which pulls them through a series of combs, drafting and further aligning the fibers together.
 The result is much more uniform coiled roving.
-This makes fantastic roving for handspinning, and we repeat the whole process over for spinning on our Spinner.
+This makes fantastic roving for handspinning.
+For yarn orders, we repeat the whole process once more.
 Each successive pass through the pin drafter results in a more uniform roving which in turn makes for consistent yarn.

 Our spinner creates beautiful consistent semi-worsted yarn using precise computer-driven settings based on your unique fiber and specifications.
 We feed the pin-drafted roving into the spinner which drafts and twists the fiber to our exact specifications before winding it onto a bobbin as a “single”.
 We then take two or more singles and run them through the spinner together twisting in the opposite direction to make plied yarn.

 To remove the yarn from the bobbins, we use our skein winder which takes off a specified length of yarn to make 4oz or 2oz skeins.
+Note that as bobbins empty we tie onto the next one, creating up to one knot per skein.
 Then we rinse your skeins to fluff up the fibers and set the twist.
 We rack dry them and twist them into hanks which are ready to hit the racks of your local knitting store.